-- (a) In the atmosphere; beyond its limits, including outer space; or under water, including territorial waters or high seas; or - (b) In any other environment if such explosion causes radioactive debris to be present outside the territorial limits of the state under whose jurisdiction or control such explosion is conducted.
+(a) In the atmosphere; beyond its limits, including outer space; or under water, including territorial waters or high seas; or b.
+Limited Test Ban Treaty in the Asia-Pacific

+(b) In any other environment if such explosion causes radioactive debris to be present outside the territorial limits of the state under whose jurisdiction or control such explosion is conducted.